Facial Steamers

 How can at-home or professional facial steamers help with acne?

 Anecdotally people will often reference how much easier it is to extract comedones and improve the overall look or feel of the skin.
 The challenge with facial steamers is to ensure a temperature that can achieve a benefit without the risk of scalding the skin.
+The benefit to a product designed for facial steaming is that they are more likely to take into consideration the temperatures needed to achieve a benefit while minimizing risks.

 What are some risks associated with facial steaming?